srcJin/Large-Language-Object/README.md

 - Press 's' to connect to serial port
     - Once connected, press 'h' to turn LED on, and 'l' to turn LED off

+## Arduino

+Upload A_LLO to an Arduino and use pin 10 for LED feedback.

 ## Requirements